NHERI-SimCenter/HydroUQ/README.md

 For help and information about using HydroUQ tool or additional feature requests / bug reports, please write to us on the [SimCenter HydroUQ message board](http://simcenter-messageboard.designsafe-ci.org/smf/index.php?board=17.0).
 We would be glad to accept feature requests.

 The HydroUQ Application is open-source software that provides researchers a tool to assess the performance of a building subjected to wave loading due to tsunami and storm surge.
-The tool facilitates a multiscale coupling by resolving areas of interest by coupling two-dimensional shallow water solver (GeoClaw) with three-dimensional CFD solver (OpenFOAM) through an interchangeable workflow.
+The tool facilitates multiscale coupling by resolving areas of interest by coupling two-dimensional shallow water solver (GeoClaw) with three-dimensional CFD solver (OpenFOAM) through an interchangeable workflow.

 The tool facilitates researchers to consider: